raoz/libstfu/README.md

 # libstfu

-This is a small LD\_PRELOAD library that will direct stdin, stdout and stderr to /dev/null for specified executables by name.
+This is a small LD\_PRELOAD library that will direct stdout and stderr to /dev/null for specified executables by name.

 ## Usage